jnun/5daydocs/DOCUMENTATION.md

 This will:
 - Create all required directories
-- Set up state tracking files (STATE.md, BUG_STATE.md)
+- Set up state tracking file (STATE.md)
 - Make all scripts in scripts/ executable
 - Create .gitignore if needed
 - Add sample content if directories are empty